eclipse-iceoryx/iceoryx/iceoryx_examples/icedelivery/README.md

 ### Publisher application (typed)

 The typed publisher application is an example for a high-level user API and does the same thing as the publisher described before.
-In this summary just the differences to the prior publisher application are described.
+In this summary, just the differences to the prior publisher application are described.

 Starting again with the includes, there is now a different one: